Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 In addition, in older patients, the number of hairs in the external auditory canal tends to increase.
 Therefore, an additional obstacle is created in the way of self-purification of sulfur.

-Facial paralysis, cardiac arrhythmias, epileptic seizures
+Facial paralysis, heart rhythm disturbances, epileptic seizures

-How to remove sulfur plug
+How to remove wax plug

 How to remove wax plug at home